 The officer in charge or the incident commander is generally good at staying a step ahead of their enemy; they have to be. and structure is fundamental.
 This is arguably more important on bigger calls.

 But that’s not all!
-You need water supply, staging areas for firefighters; efficient communication systems and firefighter recuse teams at the ready.
+You need water supply, staging areas for firefighters, efficient communication systems and firefighter rescue teams at the ready.

 How does this relate to mental illness?

 Similarly, you are it, the incident commander in charge of what you do to mitigate the damage done by your mental illness.
-You get to call in the resources needed, psychotherapy, a fitness instructor, and or a psychiatrist, they can help get a handle on your mental health, after all, you know these are the tools one needs to minimize the psychological damage, Right?
+You get to call in the resources needed: psychotherapy, a fitness instructor, a psychiatrist.
+They can help you get a handle on your mental health.
+After all, you know these are the tools one needs to minimize the psychological damage, right?
 Besides, not calling in what you need for resources on the fire ground would be disastrous and irresponsible.

 So, who’s got a handle on you?
-The four alarm fire that rages inside or you, the officer in charge of getting better?
-Own this incident my friend, for it is the most important call of your life.
+The four-alarm fire that rages inside of you, or the officer in charge of getting better?
+Own this incident, my friend, for it is the most important call of your life.